As death rate slows, U.S. exceeds 600,000 COVID-19 fatalities

 U.S. Daily administered Covid-19 vaccines doseshttps://tmsnrt.rs/3iDFftV

-(Reporting by Anurag Maan and Roshan Abraham in Bengaluru; Editing by Bill Berkrot)
+(Reporting by Anurag Maan and Roshan Abraham in Bengaluru; Additional reporting by Steve Holland in Brussels, Belgium; Editing by Bill Berkrot and Lisa Shumaker)

 ((Anurag.Maan@thomsonreuters.com; +919911474079;))